-Instead, SMART Recovery is completely secular and based on scientific principles only.
+Instead, SMART Recovery is completely secular and based on scientific principles only

 Of all the AA Alternatives out there, SMART Recovery is perhaps the most secular.
 It makes no mention of spirituality or religion, its methods are taken from the world of management, and science and reason are its ultimate authority.